-Procedures Urshan Will Follow When a Crime of Domestic Violence, Dating Violence, Sexual Assault and/or Stalking is Reported

-The institution has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
-The institution will make such accommodations or protective measures, if the victim requests them and if they are reasonable available, regardless of whether the victim chooses to report the crime to the local law enforcement.
+Procedures Urshan Will Follow When a Crime of Domestic Violence, Dating Violence, Sexual Assault and/or Stalking is Reported and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
+The institution will make such accommodations or protective measures, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the local law enforcement.
 Students and employees should contact Angela McClintock, Title IX Coordinator and Associate Dean of Student Services to request such accommodations.